navinprasadk/RN-WeatherInfo-MicroComponent/README.md

 ### Docs
 * It's based on [React-native](https://facebook.github.io/react-native/)

-* To fetch the user's location, I have used [geolocation API](https://facebook.github.io/react-native/docs/geolocation.html) in React-Native
+* To fetch the user's location, I have used [Geolocation API](https://facebook.github.io/react-native/docs/geolocation.html) in React-Native

 * To fetch Weather reports, I have used [Open Weather Map API](http://openweathermap.org/api)